CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Is Forensic Accounting For You?

 Forensic accounting is predicted to be a fast-growing career field.
-The U.S. Bureau of Labor Statistics suggests that employment for accountants and auditors is expected to grow by 10% between 2016 and 2026, which is faster than the forecast average for jobs in other fields.
+The U.S. Bureau of Labor Statistics suggests that employment for accountants and auditors is expected to grow by 5% between 2024 and 2034, which is faster than the forecast average for jobs in other fields, with about 124,200 openings projected each year over the decade.

 If you find yourself drawn to solving mysteries and you have a knack for numbers, forensic accounting may be calling your name.
 Though it can be a challenging field, forensic accountants solve number mysteries and uncover monetary crimes to support the financial integrity of organizations.